Kent Taylor, Texas Roadhouse founder and CEO, dies at 65 - KESQ

 Taylor created the idea that would later become Texas Roadhouse on a cocktail napkin, the family’s statement said.

-Texas Roadhouse first opened in 1933, according to the company’s website, and has more than 600 locations in the United States and 10 restaurants in foreign countries.
+Texas Roadhouse first opened in 1993, according to the company’s website, and has more than 600 locations in the United States and 10 restaurants in other countries.

 Comments

-Note: Correction: A previous version of this story misstated the year Texas Roadhouse opened.
-It was 1993.